mans0954/tier-idp/README.md

 The files in this project is based on https://github.com/Internet2/tier-idp/ Original Copyright and License unknown, Modifications Copyright Christopher Hoskin.
 Original Maintainer Mark McCahill "mark.mccahill@duke.edu"

 THIS CONTAINER IS PURELY FOR DEMONSTRATION PURPOSES ON YOUR LOCALHOST.
 IT IS NOT PRODUCTION READY.

+In particular, I have done several things which would be completely inappropriate for anything which could be accessed by third parites.
+A non-exhaustive list is:

+* Used http rather than https endpoints
+* Allowed the IdP to respond to unverified relying parties
+* Used weak default passwords

 ## Building